 Tips for Perfect Cupcakes

-• Store leftover cupcakes in an airtight container in the refrigerator for up to three days, but best enjoyed fresh.
+- Store leftovers in an airtight container in the fridge up to 3 days, but fresh is best.

 Decorating Boston Cream Cupcakes